 On the first night the group heads out to search for firewood, one of the prisoners can’t find his way back and he is later found frozen hugging the firewood.
 The group’s main goal was to reach Mongolia which was not a communist country, but the journey would be long and dangerous.
 One of the main landmarks they were searching for was lake Baikal and eventually, they make it there, thus they knew they were on the right track.

-During their journey, they come across a polish woman which joins them as she was also trying to escape from the country.
+During their journey, they come across a polish woman who joins them as she was also trying to escape from the country.
 Once they reach the border of Mongolia one of the prisoners who was a career criminal and an avid communist decides to go back as there is nothing waiting for him in Mongolia.
 Once the group enters Mongolia they find out to their horror that Mongolia is under communist rule, so they come up with a new plan to head towards British India.

 Through their journey to British India, they have to cross a part of China and Tibet.
 They get lucky in Tibet where they are found by a Tibetan monk and nursed back to strength.
 From here on one of the prisoners gets smuggled towards British India while the other 3 remaining head on foot towards Sikkim, where they are eventually found by the British Indian government and helped to get home.